nathaniaserephine/AffectiveArchiveFragments/README.md

 - requests
 - BeautifulSoup
 - matplotlib
+- numpy

 ## Credits and Attribution

-External data, websites, libraries, and AI tools used in the development of this project are credited here.
+External websites, datasets, Python libraries, and digital tools used in this project are credited here.

-AI assistance: ChatGPT was used to support code explanation and debugging.
+AI assistance: ChatGPT was used to support coding explanation, debugging, and writing structure.

+## Author

+Nathania Serephine
+MArch Design for Performance and Interaction
+The Bartlett School of Architecture, UCL